wagtail/nextjs-loves-wagtail/README.md

 #### Generate your site

-Wagtail provides a `start` command based on `dj startproject`.
+Wagtail provides a `start` command based on `django-admin startproject`.
 It will generate a new project with a few Wagtail-specific extras, including the required project settings, a "home" app with a blank `HomePage` model and basic templates, and a sample "search" app.

 Run `wagtail start` with a project name (we chose `mysite`, you can choose `myproject`, or something else altogether) and the current directory (`.`):